slicervm/docs.slicervm.com/docs/reference/networking.md

 Isolated Mode networking is the newest option, and will come in a future release of Slicer.

 In this mode, each microVM's TAP is created in a private network namespace, then connected to the host via a veth pair.

+Any additional host groups should use the next consecutive subnet within the given range, i.e.

+* `169.254.100.0/22`
+* `169.254.104.0/22`
+* `169.254.108.0/22`
+* `169.254.112.0/22`

+When Slicer is running on various different hosts, you can re-use the same subnet ranges on different machines.
+If Slicer is running multiple times on the same host (or if one instance contains more than one host group), then you need to use non-overlapping subnets.

 Pros: